Effects of spin-orbit interaction and electron correlations in strontium titanate: SOC effects

-with $j=1/2$ and energy $\epsilon_n=\lambda/2$.
-We note that $\psi_\pm$ are ground states of $\hat{H}_{SO}$ on the full space of all five d-orbitals, since they minimize the SOC energy.
-In contrast, the $j=1/2$ quadruplet are eigenstates of only the projection of $\hat{H}_{SO}$ on the $t_{2g}$ subspace, since only $j=5/2$ and $j=3/2$ states are eigenstates of this Hamiltonian on the full space of five d-orbitals.
+We note that $\psi_\pm$ are ground states of $\hat{H}_{SO}$ on the full space of all five d-orbitals since they minimize the SOC energy.
+In contrast, the $j=1/2$ quadruplet are eigenstates of only the projection of $\hat{H}_{SO}$ on the $t_{2g}$ subspace, since only the $j=5/2$ and $j=3/2$ states are eigenstates of this Hamiltonian on the full space of five d-orbitals.

-We use perturbation theory to analyze the effects of hopping~\cite{landau1977quantum}.
+We use the perturbation theory to analyze the effects of hopping~\cite{landau1977quantum}.
 At $k\ll a^{-1}\sqrt{\lambda/t}$, hopping-induced mixing between the lowest-energy doublet $\psi_\pm$, and the $j=1/2$ quadruplet is negligible.
 The hopping term is diagonal on the subspace of plane waves

 where $\sigma=\pm$ is pseudo-spin, the operator $\hat{c}^+_{\vec{n},\sigma}$ creates an electron in the state $\psi_\sigma$ on site $\vec{n}$, and operator $\hat{c}^+_{\vec{k},\sigma}$ creates an electron in the corresponding Bloch state.